Fabrication and Structural Analysis of Trilayers for Tantalum Josephson Junctions with Ta$_2$O$_5$ Barriers: Results and Discussion

-To evaluate the interface quality, we imaged three trilayer samples using scanning transmission electron microscopy, including high-angle annular dark-field (HAADF) imaging and energy-dispersive X-ray (EDX) spectroscopy, shown in Fig. \ref{fig:STEM}.
-STEM imaging of sample \RomanNumeral{7} (Ta/Ta$_2$O$_5$/Ta/Al$_2$O$_3$) revealed two Ta metal layers of 168 nm (top), and 160 nm (bottom) sandwiching a Ta$_2$O$_5$ layer with non-uniform thickness ranging from $4-8$ nm and associated roughness at the interfaces.
-EDX elemental mapping in Fig. \ref{fig:STEM}(d, g) shows small amounts of Ta-rich regions within the barrier, which may lead to superconducting shorts.
+To evaluate the interface quality, we imaged lamellae, prepared by focused ion beam-scanning electron microscopy (FIB-SEM), of three trilayer samples using scanning transmission electron microscopy (STEM), including high-angle annular dark-field (HAADF) imaging and energy-dispersive X-ray (EDX) spectroscopy, shown in Fig.~\ref{fig:STEM}.
+More details regarding the electron microscopy work are provided in the Methods section.

+STEM‑HAADF imaging of trilayer \RomanNumeral{7}, in which Ta is deposited atop a native oxide, shows two Ta layers --- 168 nm (top) and 160 nm (bottom) --- encapsulating a Ta$_2$O$_5$ layer with a non‑uniform thickness of 4–8 nm and associated interfacial roughness, with a magnified view shown in Fig.~\ref{fig:STEM}(a).
+Corresponding EDX elemental mapping in Fig.~\ref{fig:STEM}(d) shows small Ta-rich regions within the barrier (circled in red), which may behave as superconducting shorts between the top and bottom Ta layers.
-Figure \ref{fig:STEM}(b) presents the STEM image for the only trilayer in which the top layer was grown at room temperature -- sample \RomanNumeral{1}, which consists of the stack Ta/Nb/Ta$_2$O$_5$/Ta/Nb/Si.
-STEM imaging and EDX mapping [Fig. \ref{fig:STEM}(e,h)] imaging showed a thin layer of Ta$_2$O$_5$ of thickness between $\sim 2-4$ nm between two $\sim 100-105$ nm thick Ta layers.
-The top Nb layer used to nucleate an $\alpha$-phase top electrode measured at 13nm thick, whereas the bottom Nb seed layer atop the substrate appeared to be 5-6 nm.

-Lastly, Figs. \ref{fig:STEM}(c, f, i) display the STEM and EDX images of sample \RomanNumeral{5}, which contains the Ta/Ta$_2$O$_5$/Ta/Nb/Si stack.
+Fig.~\ref{fig:STEM}(b, e) display the STEM-HAADF and EDX images of trilayer \RomanNumeral{5}, in which Ta was grown on a thicker oxide layer.
 The Ta$_2$O$_5$ layer appears uniform, 15 nm thick, and has sharp interfaces.
+Lastly, Fig.~\ref{fig:STEM}(c) presents the STEM-HAADF image for the only trilayer in which the top layer was grown at room temperature and on a Nb seed layer -- sample \RomanNumeral{1}.
+EDX mapping in part (f) reveals a 2–4 nm-thick Ta$_2$O$_5$ layer situated between two Ta layers, each $\sim$ 100-105 nm thick.
+The Nb layer used to nucleate the $\alpha$-phase top electrode measures 13 nm (unintentionally thick), whereas the Nb seed layer on the substrate is 5-6 nm thick.

-For all samples, EDX analysis detected oxygen signals throughout the top and bottom Ta layers (see Supplementary Fig. S3).
-This contamination of oxygen in the Ta bulk likely occurred due to exposure of the FIB-cut lamella to air prior to STEM imaging and EDX mapping.
+For all samples, EDX analysis detected oxygen signals throughout the top and bottom Ta layers (see Supplementary Information Fig.~S7).
+This contamination of oxygen in the Ta bulk likely occurred during exposure of the FIB-cut lamella to air prior to STEM imaging and EDX mapping.
+Consequently, we are unable to evaluate the propensity for oxygen incorporation from any residual chamber oxygen contamination.

+To characterize the defect landscape and evaluate the crystallinity of the trilayers, the lamellae were further thinned and examined using higher‑resolution S/TEM microscopy.
+Fig.~\ref{fig:HighResSTEM}(a–c) provides a comparative structural analysis of trilayer samples grown on sapphire (0001) and silicon (004) substrates.
+Cross‑sectional STEM bright‑field (STEM‑BF) imaging, together with selected‑area electron diffraction (SAED) and fast Fourier transform (FFT) analysis (insets), was used to assess crystallinity and orientation relationships between the substrates and trilayers for three samples: Ta/Ta$_2$O$_5$/Ta on sapphire (trilayer~\RomanNumeral{7}), Ta/Ta$_2$O$_5$/Ta on Nb/Si (trilayer~\RomanNumeral{5}), and Ta/Nb/Ta$_2$O$_5$/Ta on Nb/Si (sample~\RomanNumeral{1}).